How Educators Can Use Claude Cowork to Turn a Semester Folder Into a Course Retrospective Packet

 Too much private material is included

 Fix: remove or redact sensitive files before you run Cowork.
+Keep private files in excluded-private-material or outside the project, and instruct Cowork not to use that folder.

 Weak evidence becomes strong claims